arslanmusaddiq/1DT308-Introductory-Project/labs/5_iot_traffic_light.md

 ### Step 1.
 Simple communication from Pycom over WiFi

 To be able to communicate to io.adafruit.com we need a WiFi connection.
 The amount of data sent is very little; thus, easiest is to share network from a smartphone, or use a guest WiFi-network.

+#### Script
 Replace WIFI_NETWORK_ID with the sid of your network and YOUR_WIFI_PASSWORD with the passkey in the  code and make sure you can connect to your WIFI before continuing.

 ```python
 from network import WLAN